 Alvin joined Watsi on May 14th, 2014.
-Five years ago, Alvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Alvin's most recent donation supported Saw Eh, a 2-year-old toddler from Thailand, to fund hernia repair surgery so he can grow in good health.
+Seven years ago, Alvin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Alvin's most recent donation supported Naw Wah, a 22 year old refugee from Thailand, to fund a Caesarean section.